MionKit/mion/packages/http/README.md

 **MikroKit router is an RPC like router oriented for quick Api development,** it is agnostic about the environment it is used on.
 It could be used on [serverless environments](../serverless/README.md), or as an standalone http server.

 **MikroKit Server is well suited a very specific scenario, that is Apis that works with json data only**.
-In return it offers quick development, fast execution and a Lightweight router 🚀.
+In return it offers quick development, fast execution and a Lightweight router.
+[Benchmarks here!](https://github.com/MikroKit/benchmarks) 🚀

 This is a limited http server, only supports `application/json` content type, does not support multipart/form-data, no websocket or streams and no file upload neither.
 There are better alternatives for those scenarios (like S3 file upload, etc).